jspratley/vizlit_final/README.md

 same adjective, I wanted to show it.
 I have yet to figure out how to do this, but I'm still fairly happy with the result, which is that a viewer can look at each major character in Dracula and figure out what they're like (or what fate they had) based on the words surrounding them.

+You can find the final product here: http://web.engr.illinois.edu/~spratle2/mp3.html